Minwaajimowinan- Good Stories

 Minwaajimowinan (Good Stories)

-Watermark Art Center
+Watermark Art Center in Bemidji, Minnesota

 January 9 - March 28, 2026

-Public Reception: February 14, 2026, 3-5 PM
+February 14, 3-5 pm

 Aaniin, Boozhoo, and welcome to Minwaajimowinan-Good Stories.
 I’m Kent Estey, the guest curator for this exhibit.
 I wanted to take a moment to welcome you and share a bit about this exhibit.
 The idea behind Good Stories began a long time ago.
-Actually, I started collecting photos and interviewing elders from the Naytahwaush community for a Harvest Festival newspaper I began creating back in 1985.
+Actually, I started collecting photos and interviewing elders from the Naytahwaush, Minnesota community for a Harvest Festival newspaper I began creating back in 1985.
 You’ll see some of the Harvest Festival Newspapers and the t-shirt designs from the festival in this exhibit.

 Over the years, I kept collecting photos and interviewing elders because I knew and appreciated our little village’s history and culture.
 There wasn’t a place to archive our information, stories, and photos, so I began to do it myself.
 It became an obsession for me to gather as many stories and images as possible because I knew how important our history was to our village, and I thought I would one day create a website to archive all this information.

 Instead, it became an exhibit!
 The first version of Minwaajimowinan-Good Stories appeared during the spring of 2024 at the Gizhiigin Arts Incubator in Mahnomen, sponsored by the Manoomin Arts Initiative and a grant through the Minnesota State Arts Board.
-Our little villages on the White Earth Reservation have beautiful people with stories to tell, beautiful pieces of art we create, and a beautiful voice to be heard if you are willing to listen.
+Our little villages on the White Earth Reservation, including Naytahwaush, have beautiful people with stories to tell, beautiful pieces of art we create, and a beautiful voice to be heard if you are willing to listen.

-Minwaajimowinan-Good Stories will introduce you to a few families of creators from the Naytahwaush community.
+Minwaajimowinan-Good Stories will introduce you to a few families of creators from the Naytahwaush, Minnesota community.
 This exhibit features the Robinson, Keahna, Estey, Bunker, Mason, Littlewolf, Lavoy, Burnette, and Turner families, all with deep ties to the Naytahwaush community, and all families have multi-generational artists.
 So, as you walk through this exhibit, you will see the artistry of eight families, over 30 artists, 500 photos, and a million memories.
 You will learn more about this little village that we love and appreciate so much, located on the banks of the North Twin Lake, in the heart of the White Earth Reservation.
-Welcome to Minwaajimowinan- Good Stories.
+Welcome to Minwaajimowinan-Good Stories.

 Kent Estey